-- (1) COSC 121 Computer Science 1A - (2) PHYS 102 Engineering Physics B: Electromagnetism, Modern Physics and "How Things Work"

-(3) ENGR 102 Engineering Mechanics and Materials Notes:
+- (1) COSC 121 Computer Science 1A - (2) PHYS 102 Engineering Physics B: Electromagnetism, Modern Physics and "How Things Work" - (3) ENGR 102 Engineering Mechanics and Materials

-- Each of the Engineering Intermediate

-Courses is a prerequisite for the Engineering

-First Professional Examination.
-On the

-recommendation of the Dean of Engineering

-and Forestry, however, the examiners may pass

-a candidate in the Engineering Intermediate

-Examination as a whole, as a result of overall

-performance in the Intermediate courses.
-A

-candidate may enquire from the Dean as to

-the Faculty guideline on Pass Examination as a

-Whole.

-- A candidate may enquire from the Dean as to the Faculty guideline on restricted credit as described in the General Course and Examination Regulations.

-- 3. Introductory courses (MATH 101, PHYS 111, CHEM 114) will not be considered for credit towards the BE(Hons) Intermediate Year.
+- Each of the Engineering Intermediate Courses is a prerequisite for the Engineering First Professional Examination. - 2.
+Introductory courses (MATH 101, PHYS 111, CHEM 114) will not be considered for credit towards the BE(Hons) Intermediate Year.